 Find out what coasters want

 Continuity and consistency are the underlying motivations for these types.
-A savvy ‘creator’ will be able to tap into this motivation to help drive through new ideas.
+A savvy ‘creator’ can tap into this motivation to help drive through new ideas.

 Coasters like to follow processes.
 They love writing and reading reports.
 Going to all the regular town halls and business review meetings.
 They like these because they’re predictable and certain.

 Appreciating that is how you get their support for your new idea.
-Show them how your idea helps their continuity and consistency motives and you’ll get their support back in return.
+Show them how your idea helps their continuity and consistency motives, and you get their support in return.

-Invite them to a creative thinking session so they can see the benefit creativity in business delivers.
+Invite them to a creative thinking session so they can see the benefit of your new ideas.

-Show how your idea adds to a long-term business and brand story which will enhance the future growth of the business.
+Show how your idea adds to a long-term business and brand story which enhances the future growth of the business.

 Highlight how NOT doing marketing innovation threatens the future of the business.

-Those are motivating and scary words to anyone coasting though the business.
+Those are motivating and scary words to anyone coasting through the business.

-But persuasive creators can use that motivation to build support for the change they want to deliver.
+But persuasive creators can use that fear of creativity to motivate coasters to stop coasting.

 So what’s our point?